gardinbe/unify-cms/readme.md

 ## Missing/TODO features

+- User accounts and security
-- Media manager: the ability to upload and reference media
+- A media manager with the ability to upload and reference media
 - Ability to create objects in schemas
 - Ability to create 'components': creating child objects within schemas
 - Proper JSON schema formatting: https://json-schema.org
 - Ability to reference other singles or collections within singles/collection items
 - Several configuration options, including CORS management, ability to change port in frontend
+- Logging when accessing api routes, editing schemas, etc.